LibreCAD/docs/ref/fundamentals.rst

 Layers
 ~~~~~~

-A basic feature of CAD is the use of layers to organize a drawing.
-Every entity in a drawing is on exactly one layer, however one layer can contain multiple entities.
-Typically entities with a common 'function' or common attributes are put on the same layer.
-For example, it might be might necessary to put all axis in a drawing on a layer named 'axis'.
-Each layer can be defined with a "Default Pen" (see :ref:`Pens <entity-pen>` below).
-Each entity can have its own attributes or have its attributes defined by the layer it is placed on.
-In the latter case for example you can change the colour of all the entities on the "axes" layer by setting the colour (red for example) for that layer.

-In traditional manual drafting, a similar approach was used.
-Whether for Engineering, Architectural or Construction drawing etc. layers were used to show different aspects of a drawing — for example this could be a layer set up for showing centre lines on an engineering drawing or to show different building systems, such as wiring and air conditioning.
+One of LibreCAD’s key features is the ability to use layers.
+Layers help organize drawings by allowing users to place and manage related entities.
+Traditional manual drafting used a similar approach.
 The layers were often drawn on separate transparent sheets of paper.
 These sheets were then overlaid one on top of another to produce final drawings.

-Layers are displayed in alpha-numerical order in the layer list.
-However this is does not relate to the order that each entity appears on the z-axis of the drawing.
-Each entity can be raised or lowered with respect to others, and each layer can contain entities that are at different points on the z-axis.
-Use the four Draw Order commands (under the **Tools -> Modify -> Order menu**) to move entities up or down the z-axis.
+Whether for engineering, architectural, construction, manufacturing or other types, layers were used to show different aspects on the drawing.
+Layers could be added to show centre lines or dimensions on an engineering or manufacturing drawings, or to show different building systems on architectural drawings such as exterior walls, partitions, electrical, HVAC, grid lines, etc. While one layer can contain multiple entities, every entity in a drawing can only be associated with single layer.
+Typically entities with common functions or attributes are put on the same layer.
+For example, all the walls in a floor plan drawing would be put on a layer named “Walls”.

+Layers have an added advantage that all the pen attributes can be assigned to a layer.
+Every entity on that layer will adopt the attributes that have been assigned to that layer.
+However, the attributes assigned by the layer can be overridden for entities if necessary.
+In the above example a line thickness can applied to all entities on the “Walls” layer by changing the “Layer Settings” for that layer.

 Creating a Layer
 ````````````````